eveliotc/carbonite/README.md

 - A sample app (in progress)
 - Optional unsafe `get`, `retaining`, etc. methods without `Class` param.
-- Future listeners
+- Help with Carbonite instances hold by life cycle objects (`Fragment`, `Activity`, etc.).
+- Future listeners so we can remove `Future` boilerplate, allow callback cleanup for objects with life cycles like
 - Auto keys (in POJO -interface, annotations, code generation, `hashCode()` maybe baby- or using a third object to provide it)
 - Bulk operations
 - Eviction (allow using weigher, etc. for auto eviction)
 - CRUD notifications (e.g. using listeners or events)
-- Auto update references
+- Auto update references (to deal with stale objects)
 - Object pooling
 - Stats
-- Help with Carbonite instances hold by life cycle objects (`Fragment`, `Activity`, etc.).
 - Allow more cache (in memory/storage TTL, references, etc.) and serialization (JSON, Java Serialization, etc.) implementations.

 ### About
 Brought to you by the Carbonite contributors specially [this guy](http://gplus.to/eveliotc).